Needs Assessments

 It aims to communicate key messages to a wide audience including staff from Local Authority and the NHS, elected members, including senior decision makers and service commissioners, local service providers, Voluntary and Community sector providers, residents and the general public.

-Kingston’s Health and Care Plan 2022-2024 provides Kingston residents and organisations with a picture of what the Health and Wellbeing Board, through its members and wider partners, has aimed to deliver over the past two years and how working together is crucial to achieve this.
+Kingston’s Joint Local Health and Wellbeing Strategy 2025-28 provides Kingston residents and organisations with a picture of what the Health and Wellbeing Board, through its members and wider partners, is aiming to deliver over the next three years and how working together is crucial to achieve this.
 The Kingston Health and Wellbeing Board agreed to focus on the following four priority areas / life stages where we believe that by working together we will make the most difference:

 1. Start well – children and young people